Photo © Kanarys/IStock

 • As featured in:

-• World Nomads plans provide cover for recreational scuba diving and shark cage diving up to 30 metres, with the ability to pay an extra premium and be covered for scuba diving and cavern diving up to 40 metres, and working as a scuba diving instructor or guide
+• Coverage for Divers: World Nomads plans provide cover for recreational scuba diving and shark cage diving up to 30 metres, with the option to pay an extra premium and be covered for scuba diving and cavern diving up to 40 metres, and working as a scuba diving instructor or guide

-• Coverage for injuries and medical transport if you're seriously hurt while scuba diving.
+• Protection When the Pressure’s On: Coverage for injuries and medical transport if you're seriously hurt while scuba diving.

-• Plans cover lost, stolen, or damaged diving gear and luggage.
+• Your Dive Gear, Protected: Plans cover lost, stolen, or damaged diving gear and luggage.

-• Access to emergency assistance anytime, anywhere.
+• Help, Anytime: Access to 24/7 emergency assistance.

 You’ve gotten your PADI certification and now you’re ready to explore beneath the ocean’s surface.
-From coral reefs in the Caribbean to shipwrecks in Europe, there’s no shortage of divine dive sites around the world.
+From coral reefs in the Caribbean to one of the dozens of World War 2 shipwrecks found off the coast of Malta, there’s no shortage of divine dive sites around the world.
 And while calm waters, crystal clear visibility, and a bulletproof dive plan might make for the perfect underwater adventure, accidents can still happen.
-Our travel insurance plans include a range of benefits for scuba diving that may help with everything from stolen bags to unexpected medical expenses.
+World Nomads travel insurance plans include a range of benefits for scuba diving that may help with everything from stolen bags to unexpected medical expenses if you suffer a medical emergency.

 Why should I consider travel insurance for my scuba diving trip?

 A slip and fall on the dive boat, decompression sickness, jellyfish stings, and ear barotrauma are just some of the unexpected issues that could derail even the most carefully planned dive trip.
-Travel insurance coverage designed for scuba diving may help you bounce back quickly with support for emergencies, delays, and disruptions.
-With coverage that is flexible to your needs, it’s a smart way to travel confidently – whether you're diving among the abundant marine life in the Florida Keys or alongside the Great Wall of China (yes, that’s possible!).
+Travel insurance coverage designed for recreational scuba diving may help you bounce back quickly with support for emergencies, delays, and disruptions.
+World Nomads offers four plans.
+You can choose a travel insurance plan that best meets your needs, it’s a smart way to travel confidently – whether you're diving among the abundant marine life in the Florida Keys or alongside the Great Wall of China (yes, that’s possible!).

 Scuba diving travel insurance: What may be covered?

 As divers ourselves, we’ve designed our plans to cover scuba diving while travelling.
-We also offer coverage for more than 250 other sports, activities and experiences.
+We also offer coverage for more than 250 other sports, activities and experiences

 1. Emergency Medical Expenses